yetibot/yetibot/README.md

 ## Getting help

-If the doc or implementation code don't serve you well, I'm always interested in learning why and improving things.
-Open an issue or submit a pull request to get things moving!
+If the docs or implementation code don't serve you well, please open a pull request and explain why so we can improve the docs.

 ## License